Lokaltog/vim-monotone/README.md

 weights and shades of gray.
 It emphasizes errors, warnings and search highlighting as shown in the screenshots below.

+## Customization

+Theme customizations require a GUI or a terminal emulator with `termguicolors` set.
+Otherwise monotone falls back to the default gray theme.
+[Kitty](https://github.com/kovidgoyal/kitty) is recommended for full support for customizations and special styling like underline/undercurl highlighting.

+Customization variables must be set before `colorscheme monotone` is executed.

+### Theme color

-It's possible to customize the theme color for terminals with `termguicolors` set by setting `g:monotone_color` to an array of HSL values.
-The following snippet sets the colorscheme to a green theme (screenshot below):
+The theme color can be customized by setting `g:monotone_color` to an array of HSL values.

+### Secondary colors

+Monotone highlights important information in bright colors.
+The default colors are bright red, yellow and blue, which are used to highlight stuff like cursors, search matches and messages.
+By setting `g:monotone_secondary_hue_offset` it's possible to offset the secondary colors to better match a theme color.

+### Emphasize comments

+Comments are highlighted in a darker color by default.
+If you prefer to emphasize comments, set `g:monotone_emphasize_comments` to 1.
+This will highlight comments with the warning highlight color (yellow by default).

+## Configuration example

 ```
-let g:monotone_color = [80, 58, 60]
+let g:monotone_color = [120, 100, 70] " Sets theme color to bright green
+let g:monotone_secondary_hue_offset = 200 " Offset secondary colors by 200 degrees
+let g:monotone_emphasize_comments = 1 " Emphasize comments
 colorscheme monotone
 ```